AliceEHZz/COMM-DOC-md-user-doc/docs/index.md

 ## Typography Guidelines

 1. Code blocks in this documentation may include **clickable notes**.
 These notes can be helpful if you need further explanation for a particular piece of code that you are unfamiliar with.
-Below is an example of code block with a clickable note:
+Below is an example of a code block with a clickable note:

     ```sql
     SELECT FULL_NAME FROM person; --(1)